top of page

 courageous.visits@gmail.com

-Sixty members of The Association and their family and guests were recently abele to enjoy a visit to the boat.
+Sixty members of The Association and their family and guests were recently able to enjoy a visit to the boat.
 Some former crew members were stepping back onboard for the first time in 50 years while others were able to show their family, for the very first time, where they lived and worked for weeks or months on end.
 There were many positive comments regarding the work carried out onboard and the excellent condition in which the boat is now presented.
 She is a credit to the volunteers who have given up many hours to ensure visitors enjoy a first class visit and experience.

 The Association would like to express our gratitude to the volunteers who helped arrange and run the visit and who acted as guides (required under current Health and Safety regulation) without whom the visit would not have been possible.